sabinlungudotcpp/groupProjectSEM/README.md

 > **13. The top N populated cities in a continent where N is provided by the user.**

-> The top N populated cities in a region where N is provided by the user.
+> **14. The top N populated cities in a region where N is provided by the user.**

-> The top N populated cities in a country where N is provided by the user.
+> **15. The top N populated cities in a country where N is provided by the user.**

-> The top N populated cities in a district where N is provided by the user.
+> **16. The top N populated cities in a district where N is provided by the user.**

-> All the capital cities in the world organised by largest population to smallest.
+> **17. All the capital cities in the world organised by largest population to smallest.

 > All the capital cities in a continent organised by largest population to smallest.